A Note about Terminology

 An adjective describing a person whose gender identity is not aligned with their sex assigned at birth and/or whose gender expression is non-conforming.
 Transgender people may undergo medical treatments to change their physical body to match their innate sense of their gender identity through hormone treatments and/or surgery.

 An outdated term for a person whose gender identity is different from their sex assigned at birth.
-Transexual sometimes implies that the person has undergone a medical transition.
+Transsexual sometimes implies that the person has undergone a medical transition.
 While this term is considered pejorative by many trans people, some still use it.

 The irrational fear or aversion to transgender people of those who are perceived to break or blur societal norms regarding gender identity or gender expression.